argoproj/argo-events/docs/tutorials/01-introduction.md

               \____\______/

      ```
-<b>Note:</b> You will see the message printed in the workflow logs contains the event context
+<b>Note:</b> You will see the message printed in the workflow logs contains both the event context
 and data, with data being base64 encoded.
 In later sections, we will see how to extract particular key-value
 from event context or data and pass it to the workflow as arguments.